plumed/plumed2/new-manual/parsing.md

 Notice here that the boundaries for `GRID_MIN` and `GRID_MAX` are `-pi` and `pi`.

-Any real numbers that are read in from input are interpretted using the [Lepton library](Custom.md) so you can thus employ complicated expressions such as `1+2` or `exp(10)` as shown in the in the input as shown below:
+Any real numbers that are read in from input are interpretted using the [Lepton library] that is described in the documtation for the [CUSTOM](CUSTOM.md) action.
+You can thus employ complicated expressions such as `1+2` or `exp(10)` as shown in the in the input as shown below:

 ```plumed
 #SETTINGS MOLFILE=regtest/basic/rt65/AA.pdb